vanheeringen-lab/gimmemotifs/docs/tutorials.rst

 ---------------------

 **Note:** ``gimme scan`` can be used to identify motif locations.
-If you're just interested in identifying enriched motifs in a data set, try :ref:`gimme roc<roc>`.
+If you're just interested in identifying enriched motifs in a data set, try :ref:`gimme motifs<motifs>`.

 To scan for known motifs, you will need a set of input sequences and a file with motifs.
-By default, ``gimme scan`` uses the motif database that comes included, which is based on clustered, non-redundant motifs from CIS-BP.
+By default, ``gimme scan`` uses the motif database that comes included, which is based on clustered, non-redundant motifs from CIS-BP and other sources.
-For input sequences you can use either a BED file, a FASTA file or a file with regions in ``chr:start-end`` format.
+For input sequences you can use either a BED, FASTA, narrowPeak file or a file with regions in ``chr:start-end`` format.
 You will also need to specify the genome, which can either be a genome installed with `genomepy` or a FASTA file.
 The genome sequence will be used to retrieve sequences, if you have specified a BED or region file, but also to determine a reasonable motif-specific threshold for scanning.
 The default genome can be specified in the configuration file.

 We will use the file ``Gm12878.CTCF.top500.narrowPeak`` that was used for `de novo` motif search above for known motifs.
-While ``gimme motifs`` automatically extends regions from the center of the input regions, ``gimme scan`` uses the regions as specified in the file.
+While ``gimme motifs`` automatically extends regions from the center of the input regions (or the summit if it is a narrowPeak file), ``gimme scan`` uses the regions as specified in the file.
 This means we will have to change the size of the regions to 200 nucleotides.
 Depending on the type and quality of your input data, you can of course make this smaller or larger.